On Steenrod squares for even and odd Khovanov homology: A formula for all .

-in (\ref{switchback number}) measures the number of times $Z_K$ alternates between ascending and descending in value.
-This quantity is an even number, so dividing by $2$ is guaranteed to return an integer.
-Hence the sum $Q(Z)$ is well-defined. \begin{lemma} Let $K$ be parametrized by a facet cycle $Z$ and let $K'$ be parametrized by a facet cycle $Z'$.
+\end{definition} Note that the summand (\ref{winding number}) does not depend on how we orient $Z_K$.
+Hence, $Q(Z)$ is well-defined.
+For $C\subset \Gamma(z,\mu)$ a cycle, we define $Q(C) := Q(Z(C))$, where $Z(C)$ is the corresponding facet cycle. \begin{lemma} Let $K$ be parametrized by a facet cycle $Z$ and let $K'$ be parametrized by a facet cycle $Z'$.
 Suppose that $Z$ and $Z'$ differ by an elementary move.
 We have the equality of differences $Q(Z)-Q(Z') = [K]-[K']$. \end{lemma} \begin{proof} For concreteness, let $Z$ differ from $Z'$ by the elementary move

 We compare $Q(Z)$ with $Q(Z')$, summand by summand: